10x-Engineers/Infinite-ISP_ReferenceModel/README.md

 ## Objectives

 The primary objective of Infinite-ISP_ReferenceModel is to create a open source Python-based Model that streamlines the process of implementing camera pipeline modules into RTL-friendly implementations.
 This enables seamless integration with hardware designs and simplifies the development of efficient image processing systems.
-By providing optimized algorithms, test vector generation, output comparison, and video processing capabilities, the model aims to be an invaluable tool for developers working on image processing projects and RTL implementations.
+By providing optimized algorithms, test vector generation, and video processing capabilities, the model aims to be an invaluable tool for developers working on image processing projects and RTL implementations.

 # Features List